testcontainers/java-local-development-workshop/step-3-local-development-environment.md

 # Step 3: Local Development environment with Testcontainers
-Our application uses PostgreSQL, Kafka, LocalStack.
+Our application uses PostgreSQL, Kafka, and LocalStack.

 Currently, if you run the `Application.java` from your IDE, you will see the following error: